-When compared to the recent push for a Toronto-to-Quebec City high speed rail service, the 401RT Express can be more than ten times as cost effective as the HSR, based on cost per transit user (comparison table below).
+When compared to the recent push for a Toronto-to-Quebec City high speed rail service, the 401RT Express can be 16 times as cost effective as the HSR, based on cost per transit user (comparison table below).
 Importantly, the 401RT Express is an immediate need to maintain the functionality of Highway 401; the HSR is not as critical.

 The 401RT Express should be seen as a continuation of current rapid transit expansion activities.
 Given the rapidity of growth and road congestion in the Toronto area, the construction of the 401RT should begin as current rapid transit projects begin to wind down (by 2030), with advance planning beginning as soon as possible.
-Construction will be challenging, due to the speed that the 401RT must be built to overcome the congesting effect of growth in travel demand.
-Highway 401, the Don Valley Parkway and other roads will benefit somewhat from the Ontario Line, the Eglinton LRT and enhanced bus services, but their effects will be inadequate, and temporary.
+Construction will be challenging, due to the speed that the 401RT Express must be built to overcome the congesting effect of growth in travel demand.

-John Stillich

-Note 1: Current and planned rapid transit initiatives rendered obsolete by the 401RT Express:
+John Stillich 1247 Mary-Lou Street Innisfil Ontario Canada L9S 0C2 705-294-4110 www.401rt.ca Note 1: Current and planned rapid transit initiatives rendered obsolete by the 401RT Express:

-- 1. The \$4.5 billion Eglinton East LRT to Malvern, less a useful \$1.8 bn extension of the LRT to Kingston Road.
+- 1. The \$5.8 billion Eglinton East LRT to Malvern (+rtn. to McCowan), less a useful \$2 bn extension of the LRT to Kingston Road.
 Access to Malvern and the University of Toronto Scarborough Campus is faster for many travelers via the 401RT than the LRT. - 2.
-The \$2.6 billion Jane Street LRT.
-The 401RT, Finch West LRT, and Eglinton LRT (extended to Jane) would offload many longer-distance trips from Jane buses.
-LRTs will be in mixed traffic south of Hwy 400. - 3.
-The \$1.2 billion Eglinton West LRT Renforth to Pearson.
-The Line 1 subway and 401RT combination would deliver most downtown trips to Pearson as fast as the Eglinton West LRT and provide direct transit trips to Pearson from northern Toronto. - 4.
-The \$6.3 billion Sheppard Subway extension to Scarborough Centre station.
+The \$1.4 billion Eglinton West LRT Renforth to Pearson.
+The Line 1 subway and 401RT combination would deliver most downtown trips to Pearson as fast as the Eglinton West LRT and provide direct transit trips to Pearson from northern Toronto. - 3.
+The \$6.9 billion Sheppard Subway extension to Scarborough Centre station.
 The Sheppard Subway is closely parallel to the 401RT, which would draw users of the Sheppard Subway, to the point that the subway would be operationally non-viable.